Skip to main content

 Roads to Wellness: A System Analysis of Crucial Links between Transportation and Health in West Virginia

-The Roads to Wellness project is bringing together experts and multi-sector stakeholders from throughout West Virginia in three virtual roundtable discussions to produce a project report synthesizing the system analysis, logic models, and strategic plan with prioritized policy actions to enhance West Virginians’ health by addressing transportation challenges.
+The Roads to Wellness project brought together experts and multi-sector stakeholders from across West Virginia through three virtual roundtable discussions in 2024.
+The goal was to produce a report synthesizing system analysis, logic models, and a strategic plan with prioritized policy actions aimed at enhancing the health of West Virginians by addressing transportation challenges.

-Project leadership includes Dr. Joan Centrella, Director, Bridge Initiative in Science and Technology Policy, Leadership, and Communications, Dr. Deb Koester, Assistant Professor and Director, Division of Community Health, Marshall University, and Dr. Deborah D. Stine, Study Director, Consultant to WVU; Founder, Science & Technology Policy Academy.
-An advisory committee of health and transportation experts provides guidance on study activities and content.
+Project leadership included Dr. Joan Centrella (former Director of the Bridge Initiative in Science and Technology Policy, Leadership, and Communications), Dr. Deb Koester (Assistant Professor and Director of the Division of Community Health at Marshall University), and Dr. Deborah D. Stine (Study Director, Consultant to WVU, and Founder of the Science & Technology Policy Academy).
+An advisory committee of health and transportation experts guided the project’s activities and content.

 Study Question